Find, explore, and install NuGet packages

-The easiest way to start the search is to use the corresponding context action that becomes available for unresolved namespaces:
+The easiest way to start the search for a NuGet package is to use the corresponding Alt+Enter action that becomes available for unresolved namespaces:

 ... and types:

 In any case, ReSharper will open the NuGet Browser window, where you will see all packages that contain the desired type or namespace.

 The NuGet Browser window can also be opened from the main menu , and you can also start the search right there.
 Depending on what you are looking for, click either Type or Namespace on the window's toolbar, and then enter the type or namespace in the search field.

 If necessary, you can refine the search by using the toolbar buttons:

 Case Sensitive — By default, the search is case-insensitive.
 Click this button to take the case of the search query into account.

 Prerelease — By default, the search results only include release versions of packages.
 Click this button to add pre-release versions to the search results - all pre-release packages will be marked with the special icon:

 Any version — By default, the search results only include latest versions of the matched packages.
 Click this button to display all available versions - all versions but latest will be marked with the corresponding warnings.